xpclove/qz2/README.md

             1. Quantum simulation of Z2 gauge theory
             2. Topological quantum transition of Z2 gauge theory with the change of lattice topology
-            3. Application of Z2 gauge theory simulation in algorithm in Hamiltonian cycle problem（HCP) of graph theory
+            3. Application of Z2 gauge theory quantum simulation in algorithm in Hamiltonian cycle problem（HCP) of graph theory
             4. QBLAS：A quantum basic linear algebra and simulation library

 ## Abstract: